MAVANGIRA

 was called upon to determine whether the first respondent was

-entitled to execute its judgment against the appellant, who is under
+entitled to execute its judgment against the appellant who is under

 judicial management, the court was called to exercise its discretion.

-As such, the principles relating to interference with the exercise of
+such the principles relating to interference with the exercise of

 judicial discretion apply in this case.
-This Court, as an Appellate

-discretional power.
+exercise of that discretional power.
 See the case of Barros

 and Anor v Chimphonda